Bill Frisell: 2000 to present

-In June 2011, Frisell, Lee Townsend, and their frequent collaborator, Vinicius Cantuaria, participated in TEDx GoldenGateED's program, "Teaching Compassion" in Oakland, California.
-Frisell and Cantuaria performed separately, and Townsend assisted with the technical aspects of the event.
+In June 2011, Frisell, Lee Townsend, and their frequent collaborator, Cantuária, participated in TEDx GoldenGateED's program "Teaching Compassion" in Oakland, California.
+Frisell and Cantuária performed separately, and Townsend assisted with the technical aspects of the event.
 In September 2011, Frisell released All We Are Saying, a full-length offering of his interpretations of John Lennon's music.
 Frisell's quintet includes violinist Jenny Scheinman, pedal steel and acoustic guitarist Greg Leisz, bassist Tony Scherr, and drummer Kenny Wollesen.
-In 2017, Frisell received an honorary doctorate of music from his alma mater, Berklee College of Music.
+In 2017, Frisell received an honorary doctorate of music from his alma mater, the Berklee College of Music.
+Frisell has lived in Brooklyn since 2017.

-In 2021 a video was recorded at the Village Vanguard in New York and was published by Blue Note Records on YouTube.
+In 2021, a video was recorded at the Village Vanguard in New York and was published by Blue Note Records on YouTube.

+Bill Frisell, Beautiful Dreamer: The Guitarist Who Changed the Sound of American Music, a biography on Frisell written by Philip Watson, was published by Faber & Faber on May 24, 2022.